raspberrypilearning/electricity-generation/en/step_4.md

 --- /task ---

 You may have noticed how the sprites seem invisible.
-The sprites use the `say`{:class="block3lookss"} block as a title but you cannot see the sprite itself.
+The sprites use the `say`{:class="block3looks"} block as titles but you cannot see the sprite itself.
 This is because the sprites are the same colour grey as the backdrop.
 You now need to create a sprite which is a grey square.

 --- task ---